-Low vision can be a significant obstacle for older people trying to maintain their independence.
-A common condition among seniors, low vision can make everyday activities difficult, increasing reliance on loved ones and caregivers while increasing the risk of falls and depression.
+Low vision can be a significant challenge for persons of any age trying to maintain their independence.
+Low vision can make everyday activities difficult, increasing reliance on loved ones and caregivers while increasing the risk of falls and depression.
 However, here are a few simple adjustments around the home that can lessen this dependency for those with less severe forms of low vision.

 Set the Scene